The world of pensions is always changing.

 1 A good place to start is the FCA page on pension transfer, which says: “In most cases you are likely to be worse off if you transfer out of a defined benefit scheme, even if your employer gives you an incentive to leave.
 The cash value may be less than the value of the defined benefit payments to you and your eventual pension payments will depend on the performance of the new scheme, with the risk that the scheme does not deliver the returns that you expect”.
 The FCA website does however point out that “there are risks to staying too”.

 2 The rules on which transfers must be made with advice are slightly more complex than this but a scheme would be expected to tell a member if advice is required before the transfer of their particular rights can take place.
-The current FCA rules are set out in Policy Statement 18/6
+The latest FCA rules are set out in Policy Statement 18/20

 At present, if you are a member of a DB pension scheme you have the right to ask the scheme to offer you a cash lump sum in exchange for your entire DB rights3.
 This lump sum is known as a cash equivalent transfer value (CETV).